aragonzkresearch/leagueofidentity/README.md

 This repository provides a PoC implementation of the ``League of Identity `` (`LoI`)  system described in this [note](https://hackmd.io/noiVZo2dTJ6Wiejt2IJvMg?view).

 ``LoI`` is a network of nodes with the following functionalities. ``LoI`` publishes what is called a ``master public key`` (``MPK``).
 Alice logs into her own Google (or Facebook, Twitter, ...) account `alice@gmail.com` from a given `LoI` website and gets what is called an `OAuth 2` `access token`.
-Alice can send the so obtained `access token` to a sufficiently large set of nodes of `LoI` requesting to these nodes a cryptographich ``token`` corresponding to her email address and a given month and such set of nodes, upon verifying that the ``access token`` is valid, send back to Alice a set of `token shares` by means of which Alice can compute the (full) `token` corresponding to her email address and the specified month.
+Alice can send the so obtained `access token` to a sufficiently large set of nodes of `LoI` requesting to these nodes a cryptographic ``token`` corresponding to her email address and a given month and such set of nodes, upon verifying that the ``access token`` is valid, send back to Alice a set of `token shares` by means of which Alice can compute the (full) `token` corresponding to her email address and the specified month.
 Bob can use the `MPK` of `LoI` to encrypt a message associated to `alice@gmail.com` and a given month and can publish the resulting ciphertext on a blockchain or send it directly to Alice.
 Alice can use the previously obtained `token` to decrypt the ciphertext received by Bob and recover the secret message.
 We remark that the `token` is different from the `access token`.

 Similarly, the token can be associated to a group.
 For instance, if Alice belongs to the company `oldcrypto` the token can be associated to the domain `@oldcrypto.com` and anyone can send encrypted messages to all members of such company.
-Specifically, if for instance `@oldcrypto.com` is a Google Bussiness domain, Alice and Bob, belonging to the company, can log into their Google accounts and get tokens to decrypt ciphertexts associated to `@oldcrypto.com`.
+Specifically, if for instance `@oldcrypto.com` is a Google Business domain, Alice and Bob, belonging to the company, can log into their Google accounts and get tokens to decrypt ciphertexts associated to `@oldcrypto.com`.

 Moreover, the token can be used by Alice to sign transactions over blockchains (e.g. `Cosmos` ones) so that one can form a `Decentralized Autonomous Organization` (`DAO`) based on specific rules.
 Consider the following applications scenarios: